chrisgoringe/cg-use-everywhere/README.md

 ---

+# 7.0 start of the new UE

+Over the next few releases I am aiming to reduce the UE zoo down to a single node that can do everything, but is as easy (or easier) to use than the current nodes.

+The first step in this process is merging the `AnythingEverywhere` and `AnythingEverywhere?` nodes by moving the regex restrictions into a separate dialog that can be used by either.
+In future iterations the group and color restrictions will also move to this dialog (so people find them!)

+---

-# Update for ComfyUI front end (version TBC) - subgraphs
+# 6.3 Update for ComfyUI front end (version TBC) - subgraphs

 With the addition of subgraphs, group nodes are no longer supported in UE from 6.3 onwards.